 A parenting book that delivers original, proven findings and practical know-how to help parents achieve natural digestive balance for their newborn throughout their first six months of life.
 This book is perfect if you want to learn how to nurture alongside your child’s natural digestive biology, while confidently understanding and being able to respond to their full array of cues.
 It will also help you to reduce, if not eliminate the abnormal behaviours of colic, reflux, lactose overload, dairy overload and inconsolable crying as it relays the natural causes of these behaviours, and steps you through the solutions.Learn more

-Book yourself in for my highly informative webinar where I will share the causes and symptoms of these behaviours in depth, while also talking through the key components that will have you healing colic and reflux naturally.
+Book yourself in for my highly informative online course where I will share the causes and symptoms of these behaviours in depth, while also talking through the key components that will have you healing colic and reflux naturally.
 You will also have the chance to have your questions answered by me.Learn more

 Have me attend your preschool, or parenting group to talk about all things colic and reflux.
 Learn how to diagnose the causes, the symptoms and how to alleviate those for a baby or infant.
 Discover how a child’s digestive system functions in the first year of life and why understanding this, and a child’s innate baby cues, are fundamental to eliminating colic and reflux for our young.Learn more